-Whereas, SR45 (Min, 2021) acknowledges that "Freedom of thought and expression are necessary for every higher education institution" and "Academic freedom is foundational for the free flow of knowledge, ideas, and governance on college campuses" while also declaring "that academic freedom is an essential requisite for teaching and learning in California Community Colleges," a position that the ASCCC Executive Committee expressed in its letter of support following action at its February 4-5, 2022 Executive Committee meeting: "[SR 45] is thus both timely and important, and the ASCCC appreciates and endorses its accurate explanation of the significance of and issues surrounding academic freedom as well as its strong statement of support for the concept";
+Whereas, SR45 (Min, 2021) acknowledges that "Freedom of thought and expression are necessary for every higher education institution " and "Academic freedom is foundational for the free flow of knowledge, ideas, and governance on college campuses" while also declaring, "that academic freedom is an essential requisite for teaching and learning in California Community Colleges", a position that the ASCCC Executive Committee expressed in its letter of support following action at its February 4-5, 2022 Executive Committee meeting: "[SR 45] is thus both timely and important, and the ASCCC appreciates and endorses its accurate explanation of the significance of and issues surrounding academic freedom as well as its strong statement of support for the concept";

-Resolved, That the Academic Senate for California Community Colleges support SR 45 (Min, as of March 17, 2022); and
+Resolved, That the Academic Senate for California Community Colleges takes a position in support of SR 45 (Min, as of March 17, 2022).

-Resolved, That the Academic Senate for California Community Colleges advocate for the explicit inclusion of academic freedom in California Education Code.
+Resolved, That the Academic Senate for California Community Colleges advocates for the explicit inclusion of Academic Freedom in California Education Code.